Thomas Mayo (gridiron football): College career

 In his junior season at Concord University, he was selected to the preseason Consensus Draft Services (CDS) First-team All-American team.
 In his senior season at California (PA), he was selected for the AP Second-team All-American following the conclusion of his senior season.
 On January 24, 2011, he was selected to the Don Hansen First-team All-American team while at Concord University.
 On January 19, 2012, he was named to the D2Football.com First-team All-American.
 He also was selected to the Daktronics First-team All-American, and Daktronics First-team All-Region.
 He was selected to the All-PSAC West First-team, preseason Sporting News All-American, preseason Lindy's First-team All-American, preseason D2Football.com Second-team All-American.

 Professional career

 Oakland Raiders

 On May 4, 2012, he signed with the Oakland Raiders as an undrafted free agent.
-On August 27, 2012, he was released.
+On August 27, he was released.

 Chicago Rush

-On December 3, 2012, he signed with the Chicago Rush of the Arena Football League.
+On December 3, 2012, Mayo signed with the Chicago Rush of the Arena Football League.

 New York Jets

-He was signed by the New York Jets on March 1, 2013.
-He was waived on May 7, 2013.
+Mayo signed with the New York Jets on March 1, 2013.
+He was waived on May 7.
 He was re-signed five days later.
-Mayo was released on July 23, 2013 and later reverted to the team's injured reserve list.
-He was waived from the injured reserved list with an injury settlement on July 25, 2013.
+Mayo was released on July 23, and later reverted to the team's injured reserve list.
+He was waived from the injured reserved list with an injury settlement on July 25.